How to clean battery terminals

 Step 1 Remove the NEGATIVE battery terminal

-Using the correct size socket, loosen the hex nut on the negative battery terminal.
-The wiggle the terminal and lift it off the post and out of the way.
+Using the correct size socket (usually a 10mm), loosen the hex nut on the negative battery terminal.
+Then wiggle the terminal and lift it off the post and out of the way.
 If you can’t remove the terminal, use a battery terminal puller.

 Step 2 Remove the POSITIVE battery terminal